tzarrsf/progressive-storefront-live-format-registration/README.md

 # TODOs:

-1. Add a digest function to send at a fixed internal instead of sending every email live (per the Slack Channel approach): https://github.com/tzarrsf/commerce-slack-channel-request-form
+1. Add a digest function to send at a fixed internal instead of sending every email live [per the Slack Channel approach](https://github.com/tzarrsf/commerce-slack-channel-request-form)